Regulation Best Interest Disclosure

 Conflicts of interest may exist when we provide brokerage/investment services to you.
 The mere presence of a conflict of interest does not imply that harm to your interests will occur.
 We offer a broad range of investment services and products and we receive various forms of compensation from our clients.
 However, the compensation that we and our registered representatives receive from you varies based upon the product or service you purchase, which may create a financial incentive to recommend investment products and services that generate greater compensation to us.
 We are committed to taking appropriate steps to identify, mitigate and avoid conflicts of interest to ensure we act in your best interest when providing brokerage recommendations to you.

 Harbour receives additional compensation based on a fixed amount, flat fee, a formula based on assets under management, or expense reimbursements (“Additional Compensation”) from certain product sponsors who are considered “participating sponsors”.
 These payments are paid to Harbour out of the revenues of the sponsoring investment company, registered investment adviser, insurance or financial company and are NOT paid out of client assets.
 Harbour uses this Additional Compensation to assist in training, education, and marketing services.
-Our 2021 participating sponsors include Advisors Excel, American Funds, CION, Cove Capital, Equitable, First Trust, GCU, Griffin Capital, Inland, Jackson National, Lincoln Financial, Nationwide, Prudential, Q3 Asset Management, US Energy, Versity, and VOYA Financial.
-The participating sponsors’ additional compensation paid to Harbour ranged from $500.00 to $89,378.77.
+Our 2023 participating sponsors include Advisors Excel, AEI, Allianz Life, American Funds, Bluerock Capital, Capital Square, CIM Group, CION, Equitable, First Trust, Hines, Inland, Inspired Healthcare, Jackson National, Lincoln Financial, Nationwide, Pacer ETF, Pacific Life, Prudential, Q3 Asset Management, Sammons, US Energy, and Voya Financial.
+The participating sponsors’ additional compensation paid to Harbour ranged from $500.00 to $56,010.32.
 In return for this Additional Compensation, Harbour’s Participating Sponsors have greater access to our registered representatives for product training and other educational presentations and information so they can better serve investors.
 This creates a conflict of interest for Harbour and its registered representatives since it may incentivize them to focus on these sponsors when recommending products to clients instead of similar products from non-sponsors that have more limited access.
 Clients are advised of this conflict and are informed that they are not required to purchase any product from a participating sponsor who pays Harbour additional compensation.
 When making a recommendation, if Harbour receives such additional compensation, it will disclose this fact to the client at the time the recommendation is made.

 Some insurance companies pay periodic bonus payments to the representative or adviser which creates a conflict or potential conflict which could influence the representative or adviser to recommend the insurance company’s product now and/or in the future.
 The client is free to choose a different product which does not make such payments.